Superuser666-Sigil/SigilDERG-Custom-MCP/CONTRIBUTING.md

 ## License Agreement

-### AGPLv3 License
+### Contributor License Agreement (CLA)

+All contributors must agree to our [Contributor License Agreement (CLA)](CLA.md) before their contributions can be accepted.
+The CLA clarifies the intellectual property rights granted with your contributions.

+**Key points:**
-By contributing to this project, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0 (AGPLv3).
-This means:
+- By contributing to this project, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0 (AGPLv3)
 - Your contributions become part of the open-source codebase
 - Users who interact with the software over a network must have access to the source code
 - Any modifications to the software must also be released under AGPLv3
+- The project maintainer may offer commercial licenses at their discretion

+Please read the full [CLA](CLA.md) for complete terms.

 ### Developer Certificate of Origin (DCO)